tomdee/calico-docker/docs/getting_started/general/AWS.md

   --cidr 0.0.0.0/0
 ```

-You should now be able to access the NGINX http server using the public ip address of your AWS host on port 80 by visiting http://`<host public ip>`:80 or running:
+You should now be able to access the container using the public ip address of your AWS host on port 80 by visiting http://`<host public ip>`:80 or running:
 ```
 curl http://<host public ip>:80
 ```